witchEverly/Word-Embeddings/README.md

 The main goal of these techniques is to learn dense vector representations of words that capture semantic and syntactic properties.

 ### Key Ideas Behind Word Embeddings

-1. **Representation of Words in Vector Space:**
-   - All these techniques aim to represent words (and sometimes larger text units) as vectors in a continuous vector space.
-This allows for the capture of semantic relationships and similarities between words.

-2. **Capturing Semantic Similarity:**
-   - These models are designed to capture semantic similarity between words.
-Words that are used in similar contexts or have similar meanings end up with similar vector representations.

-3. **Dimensionality Reduction:**
-   - Each technique reduces the high-dimensional, sparse representation of words (e.g., one-hot encoding) to a lower-dimensional, dense vector representation.
-This makes the vectors more computationally manageable and useful for various downstream tasks.

-4. **Contextual Information:**
-   - All these methods use context to some extent to learn word representations.
-The context can be local (e.g., surrounding words in a sentence) or global (e.g., co-occurrence across a corpus).

-5. **Training Objectives:**
-   - Each model has a specific training objective designed to optimize the vector representations.
-Whether it’s predicting words from their context, factorizing a co-occurrence matrix, or more complex objectives like masked language modeling, the goal is to learn vectors that are useful for capturing semantic and syntactic properties.

-6. **Handling Large Corpora:**
-   - These models are designed to scale to large text corpora.
-They use various optimization techniques and architectures to efficiently process and learn from massive amounts of text data.

-7. **Downstream Task Performance:**
-   - The learned embeddings can be used as features for various natural language processing tasks such as text classification, named entity recognition, sentiment analysis, and machine translation.
-Improved embeddings typically lead to better performance on these tasks.

-### High-Level Description of Techniques

 1. **Word2Vec, Doc2Vec, and FastText:**
    - **Local Context:** These models focus on predicting words based on their local context within a fixed window.